Avdan-OS/Rust-Experiments/README.md

 **Simple website made in Rust**

-Description: A simple 90s-stylish website written in Rust that prints "Hello world" using the Yew Library
+A simple 90s-stylish website written in Rust that prints "Hello world" using the Yew Library

 Made by https://github.com/akane6704